We’ve lost the art of how to make tea.

 - Turn off the heat.
 Pour a bit of water into the teapot, put on the lid, and swish it around for a few seconds to warm the pot.
 Discard the water.

-- Measure and add to the teapot a rounded teaspoon of loose-leaf tea for each cup you want to make.
+- Measure and add to the teapot a rounded teaspoon of loose-leaf tea or a tea bag for each cup you want to make.
 For a mug, use two rounded teaspoons per mugful.

 - Add the hot water to the teapot, and replace the lid.